 Our firepit where thousands of memories and conversations were made … and hot dogs and s’mores have been roasted.

-Did you know it takes 40 gallons of maple sap boiled down to yield 1 gallon of maple syrup?
-Our operation is a little bit smaller than the Allard family in northern Vermont, who have over 1500 trees and over 50 miles of tubing all automated and controlled by computers.
+Did you know it takes 40 gallons of maple sap boiled down to yield one gallon of maple syrup?
+Our operation is a little bit smaller than the Allard family's in northern Vermont; they have over 1,500 trees and over 50 miles of tubing all automated and controlled by computers.
 Vermontmaple.org, if you want some … we aren’t going to have much more than a cup or so!
 Sorry.

 We had a lot of fun on our walks and Barbara even found Jabba the Hutt’s signature on my pickup!
 Or if you prefer, Shrek … although I don’t see the resemblance.

-See you next week for another edition of Barbara’s and my blog.
+See you next week for another edition of our blog.